+Rainshadow Organics is located in Central Oregon.
+We are on the dry side of the Cascade mountains in a high desert climate.
+We get very little rain here and enjoy hot dry days in the summer with cool nights and few bugs.
 We are located 45 minutes from Bend, Oregon and 20 minutes from Sisters.
-We are 10 miles from the small town of Terrebonne, but also only 10 miles from the incredible rock climbing mecca, Smith Rocks.
-There is no public transportation, but we do drive to market two days a week.
+We are 10 miles from the small town of Terrebonne and the incredible rock climbing mecca, Smith Rocks.
+There is no public transportation, but we do drive to Bend for farmers’ markets and wholesale deliveries about once a week.
 It is best to have a car if you are living at our farm.

 RESPONSIBILITIES & TRAINING SCHEDULE

+You will also be doing and independent study project for your RFC requirements and we will work together to decide what that is.
+Afternoon breaks and weekends are a good time to work on this project.
 We will check in after the first two weeks and then again mid-way through the season.
 It is important to remember that off-farm RFC classes are not part of your farm time if you are counting your hours.
 We endeavor to be very respectful of your time, setting a predictable schedule and holding to it.
 Very rarely will you be asked for more.
-Very rarely will we doing less.
+Very rarely will we do less.

 We have a $400/month stipend not including the first two orientation weeks.
 You will be under workman's comp as well as being required to have your own health insurance.
 You are expected to make a non-refundable deposit to RFC to secure your spot at our farm and sign our farm contract/commitment.
 Your RFC fees are clear and it is important to know that you will not be coming out ahead after the season.
 You are going to break even and you are putting your time toward your learning.
 This is a mutually beneficial exchange where you give good value to Rainshadow and Rainshadow gives good value to you, which you can take into your future.